ASSOCIATION OF LATE-DEAFENED ADULTS

 - Feel free to provide feedback to hearing speakers about how well they are communicating.

 - Use technological devices and wear your hearing aid(s) and/or Cochlear Implant(s).
 Remember to practice the use of your various settings.
 You may need to change your settings to mute background sounds to better hear whomever you are speaking with.
 And when the gathering is over, you may need to change your settings again.
 Practice and make this a habit.

 - Keep your devices charged and have extra batteries on hand.

 - If possible, ask others to wear a clear mask.
 Bring them with you and ask those around you to wear them so you can read lips, if you are able.
 Or ask others to obtain their own clear masks.
 But regardless, do not remove the mask to better understand what is being said.

 - Reminder: Only about 30% of sounds can be determined by lip reading.
 Lip reading is a learned skill and is limited in its effectiveness when used alone.
 Instead of asking someone to repeat everything, verify what you think you heard or understood.
 If you are mistaken, they can clarify.
 Learn how to VERIFY and CLARIFY instead of asking them to repeat.

 Hearing Person: Do you want to meet Thursday at 3 o’clock at the park?

 Late-Deafened Adult: Thursday at three o’clock at the park?
 Yes, that’s fine!

 Hearing Person: Yes!
 See you then!

-At a workplace, if it’s possible, ask someone to be your communication assistant to stand beside you and write names, key words and important details on a paper for you.
+- At a workplace, if possible, ask someone to be your communication assistant to stand beside you and write names, key words and important details on a paper for you.